 Jason Achilles - "RTL (Ready to Launch)" [LIVE IN STUDIO]

-In addition to live performance, Jason traveled abroad [2016-2017] to record his original orchestral compositions with NY-based orchestrator Andy Brick.
+In addition to live performance, Jason traveled abroad to record his original orchestral compositions with NY-based orchestrator Andy Brick.
 The first of these works was recorded in Hungary with the Budapest Film Orchestra and released as a single and music video in Dec.
 2016.
-Most recently Jason was commissioned to compose a fully orchestral work scheduled for performance in 2020 at the renowned Renée and Henry Segerstrom Concert Hall (Irvine, CA).
+Most recently Jason was commissioned to compose his third fully orchestral work scheduled for performance in 2020 at the renowned Renée and Henry Segerstrom Concert Hall (Irvine, CA).

 Born in Evanston, Ill., Jason spent his formative years with chickens and goats on a farm in northern Michigan, relocating with his family to the Silicon Valley where he studied classical piano and received his B.A. in Music from UC Berkeley with focus on theory and composition.
 Following a short stint working as an intern in San Francisco’s famed Coast Recorders Jason witnessed the ‘dot-com’ explosion and concurrent rapid demise of the SF music scene, and relocated to Los Angeles shortly thereafter.

 Further internships at The Record Plant (Hollywood) and Ocean Studios (Burbank) eventually led to Jason opening his own boutique analog studio – Organic Audio Recorders – in downtown LA, where he works with numerous local artists.
 His earliest musical inspiration was Vladimir Horowitz, a 1977 recording of Prokofiev’s “Peter and the Wolf” , and The Muppet Show.